THE9rtyt/microblaze_phys333/setup.md

 Click next until you finish the MIG configuration.

-- You will have to click "Validate" to enable the next button on the "Pin Slection" page and accept the license on the "Simulation Options" page.
+- You will have to click "Validate" to enable the next button on the "Pin Selection" page and accept the license on the "Simulation Options" page.

 ## Configuring Ports